sammychinedu2ky/File-Upload-in-Next.js/README.md

-# Next.js file uploader Example with authentication
+# Next.js file uploader example with authentication

 This project uses:-